 - Scandinavia is generally very safe and poses few risks to travelers, health-related or otherwise, to travelers.
 In winter, exercise caution, as slippery pavement and traffic accidents from elk crossing the roads common.

-- The Midnight Sun is always best north of the Arctic Circle, while the Aurora Borealis (Northern Lights) is best seen on the Arctic Circle in very clear and dark winter nights.
+- The aurora borealis (Northern Lights) is best seen on the Arctic Circle in very clear and dark winter nights.
 They have been seen in southern Scandinavia sometimes, but it is very important that you are in a dark and clear night, away from the city.

 Planning your trip?
 If you want to know more about the best time to visit Scandinavia, here's a guide to each month.